Aaron Katzeman

-is an art historian, curator, and Postdoctoral Fellow at the Getty Research Institute for its 2024-25 theme of Extinction.
-He holds a Ph.D. in Visual Studies with an emphasis in Global Studies from the University of California, Irvine.
-He was a 2022 Landhaus Fellow at the Rachel Carson Center for Environment and Society at Ludwig-Maximilians-Universität München.
+is an art historian, curator, and incoming Assistant Professor of History of Art at The Ohio State University.
+He is currently a Postdoctoral Fellow at the Getty Research Institute for its 2024–25 theme of Extinction.
+Aaron holds a Ph.D. in Visual Studies with an emphasis in Global Studies from the University of California, Irvine.
+In 2022, he was a Landhaus Predoctoral Fellow at the Rachel Carson Center for Environment and Society at Ludwig-Maximilians-Universität München.

 Previously, Aaron was an advisory board member of the UCI Environmental Humanities Research Center and a co-organizer of the Climate Futures Collective.
 He recently worked as a Graduate Student Researcher with the Wildland-Urban Interface Climate Action Network and was a 2021 Humanities Out There Public Fellow with Orange County Environmental Justice, through which he continues to assist Friends of Puvungna.